blitlabs/internalizeapp.com/gatsby/content/blog/The-Power-of-Repetition-Targeting-Long-Term-Success-with-Cumulative-Goals/index.md

 ---
-title: The Power of Repetition: Targeting Long-Term Success with Cumulative Goals
+title: "The Power of Repetition: Targeting Long-Term Success with Cumulative Goals"
 date: "2023-06-28T00:00:00.000Z"
 description: "The Power of Repetition: Targeting Long-Term Success with Cumulative Goals"
 ---